We can all try to reduce our carbon impact.

 How to offset with BP Target Neutral

-Go to the emissions calculator.
-Here we’ll help you work out quickly the total emissions associated with all of your travel.
+Go to the travel carbon calculator.
+Here we’ll help you work out quickly the total emissions associated with your travel.
 You can then offset that amount of carbon with a payment which supports BP Target Neutral low carbon development projects.

 You don’t have to limit yourself to offsetting emissions from your driving.
 The calculator will also help you work out emissions from other transport activity, and you can choose to offset these too.
 Indeed you can choose to offset as much as you like from your total carbon footprint.